 |Available as a free choice unit?||No|

-Skills for Geographers is here to help you develop your research and professional skills.
-It will enable you to consider and enhance skills that you are learning through your modules and broader university life, and teach you new research skills to undertake critical real world enquiry.
-The first half of the semester will focus on two core elements: (i) employability and professional skills and (ii) quantitative methods.
-The second half of the semester will focus on the particular research methods that you would like to specialise in, covering a range of physical and human geography approaches.
+Skills for Geographers is here to help you develop your research skills.
+It will enable you to consider and enhance skills that you are learning through your modules and broader university life, and teach you new research skills to undertake critical real-world enquiry in human and physical geography.

 Teaching and learning methods